Co-occurring mental health conditions in AOD treatment settings

 Eligibility

-This training is fully funded by NSW Health for the alcohol and other drugs workforce in NSW and include people working in non-government services, NSW Health and Aboriginal Community Controlled Organisations.
-There may be some availability for people working in related sectors.
+This training is fully funded by NSW Health for the alcohol and other drugs workforce in NSW and includes people working in non-government services, NSW Health and Aboriginal Community Controlled Organisations.
+This opportunity is also available for those working in related sectors, for example, mental health, violence, abuse and neglect, homelessness services, child and family health, and maternity.

 Application process

-Expressions of interest for this training are now open.
+Expressions of Interest for Wollongong are now open.

 Training provider